How to configure passbolt to use Duo OTP

 Set the configuration in passbolt

-You can either configure Duo in passbolt using the user interface, or files or environment variables.
-If multiple settings provider are used the settings in the UI will override the one used in files.
-Similarly The settings in files will override environment variables.
+You can configure Duo OTP using either the admin interface, config files or environment variables.
+If multiple settings providers are used the settings in the admin interface will override the one used in files.
+Similarly the settings in files will override environment variables.

 You will need to generate a random 40 character string to be used as salt, to help secure your integration.